 —David P. Colley

-Consider this a heartfelt Thanks to those who made the ultimate sacrifice and to the families who carried on in the absence of their loved ones to make this country what it is today.
+Consider this a heartfelt Thank You to those who made the ultimate sacrifice and to the families who carried on in the absence of their loved ones to make this country what it is today.